-Multicultural Arts Professional Development (MAPD) is a national professional development program initiated by the Australia Council for the Arts, and presented by the Australian Multicultural Foundation, RMIT University and Kape Communications.
+Multicultural Arts Professional Development (MAPD) the national professional development program was initiated by the Australia Council for the Arts, and presented by the Australian Multicultural Foundation, RMIT University and Kape Communications.

-MAPD is a unique executive professional development program for the arts in Australia.
-It is ideal for cultural managers, arts marketers, community arts specialists, producers, curators and artists, who desire to build their skills in utilising cultural diversity for audience development, community partnerships, marketing and targeted communications; project development and international collaborations.
+MAPD was a unique executive professional development program for the arts in Australia.
+Ideal for cultural managers, arts marketers, community arts specialists, producers, curators and artists, who desired to build their skills in utilising cultural diversity for audience development, community partnerships, marketing and targeted communications; project development and international collaborations.

-MAPD is an Executive Program at RMIT Business and includes the five key areas of study: Multiculturalism—policy and application; Cultural Brokerage as presentation; Innovation in Entrepreneurship; Income Generation and Culturally Diverse Marketing and Communications.
+MAPD, an Executive Program at RMIT Business, included the five key areas of study: Multiculturalism—policy and application; Cultural Brokerage as presentation; Innovation in Entrepreneurship; Income Generation and Culturally Diverse Marketing and Communications.

-MAPD begins with a five day intensive period in Melbourne, August 2 to 6 at RMIT University followed by consultations and one-to-one advice for a period of up to seven months, whereby participants complete a relevant project.
+MAPD 2010, a five day intensive period in Melbourne at RMIT University, was followed by consultations and one-to-one advice for a period of up to seven months, whereby participants completed a relevant project.

 MAPD consultants are leaders in their fields.
 They have extensive knowledge of the arts, tourism, human resources, business management, marketing and policy development.
 They have worked nationally and internationally in China, Malaysia, Singapore, United States of America, and the United Kingdom.